Asana vs ClickUp for Small Business 2026: Which One Actually Wins?

 Pricing & Value

-For small businesses — especially those watching budgets — ClickUp wins on price at nearly every tier.
+For small businesses — especially budget-conscious ones — ClickUp wins on price at nearly every tier.
 The free plan supports unlimited users (Asana caps at 10).
-The $7/user/month Unlimited plan undercuts Asana's $10.99 Starter by a real margin.
+The $7/user/month Unlimited plan undercuts Asana's $10.99 Starter by a meaningful margin.
 For a team of 10, that's $399 less per year.
 And ClickUp includes time tracking and more custom field flexibility at those lower tiers anyway.

-Asana's pricing reflects its enterprise heritage.
-You're paying a premium for polish and structure — which is a legitimate value proposition, just not if your main concern is staying lean on budget.
+Asana's pricing reflects its enterprise heritage more than its small business positioning.
+You're paying a premium for polish and simplicity — which is a legitimate value proposition, but only if your team actually needs that structure and guardrailing.

-Honestly?
-Asana's not really the "budget-friendly" option people make it out to be for small teams.
-The free plan is essentially a trial with a hard 10-user ceiling, and jumping to $10.99/user/month is a steeper ask than it sounds when you're scaling from 8 to 15 people.
+Honestly, I think Asana is a bit overrated as a "budget-friendly" option for small teams.
+The free plan is essentially a trial with a hard 10-user ceiling, and jumping to $10.99/user/month is a steeper ask than it looks when you're scaling from 8 to 15 people.

 Winner: ClickUp